solarmon/UCG/README.md

 However, UAE emulators typically only support up to a maximum of 4 (four) floppy drives - so onlythe first 4 (four) ADF game disk files (.adf or .zio) will be mapped to floppy drives 0 to 3, respectively.

 **Note:** Some Amiga games will only recognise/use the the first floppy drive (DF0:) - so you may still need to use the emulator method to swap out the game disk files.

+### IPF (.ipf and .zip) files

+IPF .ipf and .zip files should be named as per the official CPS naming for that game.

+Depending on the game, a .zip will contain one or more .ipf files.

 ### WHDLoad HDF (.hdf) files